michelescarlato/MDR_Harvester/README.md

 ## Parameters and Usage
-The system can take takes the following parameters:<br/>
+The system can take the following parameters:<br/>
 **-s:** Followed by a comma delimited list of source ids.
 The data is harvest for each specified host<br/>
 **-t:** followed by an integer.
 Indicates the type of harvest to be carried out.
 (1 = full, i.e. all available files, 2 = only files downloaded since last import, 3 = test data only.<br/>
 **-E:** as a flag, establishes expected test data.
 If present only creates and fills tables for the 'expected' data. for comparison with processed test data.<br/>